Pumpkin Shaped Rice Krispie Treats

-How stinkin’ adorable are these little pumpkin rice krispie treats?
+How stinkin’ adorable are these little pumpkin Rice Krispie treats for Halloween and the fall season?
 Gosh, I just love fall.
 When the leaves start to change and the grocery stores start to put out their pumpkins, it gets me so excited!
-All the pumpkin recipes and fall fun can officially commence.
+All of the pumpkin recipes and fall fun can officially commence.

 We make pumpkin playdough every year, and my kids love to make this pumpkin pie craft each year too.
-But once these pumpkin shaped rice krispie treats entered the scene, I was all over it!
+But once this recipe for Rice Krispies treats in the shape of pumpkins entered the scene, I was all over it!

-These easy marshmallow treats are so fun to make and the perfect recipe that the kids can help out with.
+These easy yet elevated marshmallow treats are so fun to make and the perfect recipe for kids to help out with.
 They’re great for parties too!
-Make a dessert table look extra adorable with these soft, sugar, and festive pumpkin rice krispie treats.
+Make your dessert table look extra adorable with these festive Halloween Rice Krispie treats.

-- It will only take 25 minutes to make this fun and tasty recipe.
+- It will only take 25 minutes to make this fun and tasty fall recipe.

 - This easy recipe is perfect for kids to make on their own or to help out with in the kitchen.